Hailsarah/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portofolio
-Here are some projects i had done so far while learning Data Analysis by myself
+Here are some projects i have done while learning Data Analytics and Database Design with Oracle & MySQL